-This post is the first one of my article series.
-You already know that I cannot give you a guaranteed path or way to wealth, prosperity, and fortune.
+You already know that no one can give you a guaranteed path or way to wealth, prosperity, and fortune.
 Hence, I can’t tell you how to get rich right away, either.
 Instead, you will find thoughts and reflections on how to build and successfully follow your way.
 So do not expect the philosopher’s stone here!
 But you can expect thought-provoking ideas and observations that I have made, and that might help you to achieve your goals.

 The first obstacle that will cross your way is that only a few people are aware of how complicated and complex such a simple term “wealth” could be when you reflect these concepts a little bit more.
 Four words in which the universe is.